lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 ---------------

 We call every action that is performed on an `exploration tree` a *tree operation*.
-This concept is represented in the library as the `TreeOperation` abstract class.
+This concept is represented in the library as the :class:`molpher.core.operations.TreeOperation` abstract class.
 This class becomes useful, for example, when we run into a situation where we need to build several exploration trees at once.
 In such case we might want to apply the same set of operations to every tree in the set.
 Moreover, this abstraction allows us to implement our own tree operations